Daniel-KM/Omeka-S-module-Shibboleth/README.md

 composer install --no-dev
 ```

-Before enabling the module in admin interface, the config must be updated.
+Before enabling the module in admin interface, the config (see below) must be

-Then install it like any other Omeka module.

-See general end user documentation for [installing a module].
+updated.

 Usage